privefl/blog/_posts/2016-08-30-A-website-and-blog-for-R-users.md

 ---
-title:  "A website & blog for R users"
+title:  "A website and blog for R users"
 author: "Florian Privé"
 date: "August 19, 2016"
 layout: post